 All our clients are categorised as “Retail” clients for the purposes of MiFID.
 You may request classification as a professional client in which case a reduced level of protection onto the rules applies.
 However, it is our policy to afford all clients the highest level of protection therefore we reserve the right to not agree to such a request.

-As a member of the Irish Stock Exchange (“ISE”) and London Stock Exchange ("LSE"), Campbell O’Connor & Co has "direct access to the trading platforms of the ISE & LSE, which are regulated investment exchanges ("RIE").
-All transactions carried out by Campbell O’Connor & Co are traded and reported through the Irish Financial Regulator.
+As a member of the Irish Stock Exchange (“ISE”) and London Stock Exchange ("LSE"), Campbell O’Connor & Company has "direct access to the trading platforms of the ISE & LSE, which are regulated investment exchanges ("RIE").
+All transactions carried out by Campbell O’Connor & Company are traded and reported through the Central Bank of Ireland.
 As a member firm we have full access to the competing market with quotes available through the electronic order book of the Irish Stock Exchange and the order book of the London Stock Exchange and a number of Market Makers who carry out “retail” business.
 This enables us to trade electronically or by telephone directly with the market.
 The ISE & LSE data shows the best bid and offer on exchange in real time up to the market size.
-Campbell O’Connor & Co will endeavour to trade all client orders where possible on the above market places.
+Campbell O’Connor & Company will endeavour to trade all client orders where possible on the above market places.

 We believe that by using the combination of the above market sources and/or by crossing orders in the market, we are able to achieve the best possible results when executing a buy or sell order for our clients.
 When executing transactions we will take a number of factors into account, including price, cost, speed, and likelihood of execution of your order.

 In determining the relative importance of these factors, we will use our own professional experience and judgments.